-We are sharing the following Important Open Spaces Assessment with you in draft so that you can add your comments.
+We are sharing our Local Green Spaces Assessment with you in draft so that you can add your comments.

-A number of open spaces were identified as important to the parish during the course of public consultation at meetings held in community halls at Boughton Lees, Sandyacres and Goat Lees and in the Neighbourhood Plan household survey held in 2016.
-The relevant extract from the survey is at Annex B.
+A number of open spaces were identified as important to the parish during the course of public consultation at meetings held in community halls at Boughton Lees, Sandyhurst Lane and Goat Lees and in the Neighbourhood Plan household survey held in 2016.

 Criteria for defining an important open space

-All the Open Spaces to be public spaces, i.e. either a public open space or space to which the public has unfettered access such as a churchyard.
+- Public spaces, i.e. either a public open space or space to which the public has unfettered access such as a churchyard.
 Private spaces to which the public have no access or access under licence are to be excluded.
-Spaces to be located within settlements rather than being open countryside.

-Spaces which meet these initial criteria were recorded and mapped and then categorised in one or the more of the following categories:
+Open spaces which meet these initial criteria were recorded and mapped as Local Green Spaces valued for one or more of the following reasons:

-The table below summarises all open spaces classified as Important Open Spaces and the reasons they have been designated using the categories listed in the methodology, e.g. a) important to the character of the Conservation Area.
+The table below summarises all open spaces classified as Local Green Spaces and the reasons they have been designated using the categories listed in the methodology, e.g. a) important to the character of the Conservation Area.

 Open Space Description

-* We have commissioned a set of maps to accompany the Important Open Spaces Assessment.
+We have commissioned a set of maps to accompany the Local Green Spaces Assessment.
 These will be available here shortly.
 Temporary maps and photographs can be viewed in the following PDF document.